William D. Parry, CCC-SLP - Background

 Further information about William D. Parry, CCC-SLP:

 Bill Parry is a licensed speech-language pathologist and former trial lawyer.
 He received his law degree from the University of Pennsylvania Law School, where he was an Editor of the Law Review.
 He earned his Master's Degree in Speech, Language and Hearing Science from Temple University.
 He is now ASHA-certified and licensed in Pennsylvania and several other states.
 He practices Speech-Language Pathology in the Philadelphia area and worldwide by video conferencing (depending on location and subject to applicable law).

 After struggling most of his life with a severe stuttering problem, Parry became frustrated with existing theories and therapies and began his own research and experimentation.
 This resulted in his "Valsalva Hypothesis" (published in the Journal of Fluency Disorders in December 1985) and a therapeutic approach called "Valsalva Control," which dramatically improved his fluency.
 This enabled him to become a successful trial lawyer in Philadelphia, representing injured persons and their families.
 He has been listed in the Bar Register of Preeminent Lawyers, Who's Who in America and Who's Who in American Law.

-Since 2010, Parry has been developing the Worldwide Valsalva Stuttering Therapy Program - a comprehensive new therapy to reduce stuttering blocks and promote easy, natural-sounding speech - with the participation of dozens of persons who stutter from all over the world.
+Since 2010, Parry has been developing the Worldwide Valsalva Stuttering Therapy Program - a comprehensive new therapy to reduce stuttering blocks and promote easy, natural-sounding speech - with the participation of more than 200 persons who stutter from all over the world.

 Mail: P.O.
 Box 55, Merion Station, PA 19066-0055